tomideadeoye/merislabs-official/ORION-PRD.md

 5. Creating awareness of habits and patterns that might otherwise go unnoticed

 This feature transforms Orion into a powerful tool for understanding and improving your digital relationships, helping you communicate more effectively and build stronger connections.

+You are the manager, focus onoimplementation
+Do what is best